OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 **Third Party Data:** We may receive information about you from other sources, including publicly available databases or from third parties from whom we have purchased data, and combine this data with information we already have about you.
 We may also receive information from other affiliated companies that are a part of our corporate group.
 This third-party data is obtained for our legitimate business interests and helps us to update, expand and analyze our records, identify new prospects for marketing, and provide products and services that may be of interest to you.

 **Location Information:** We collect your location-based information for the purpose of providing and supporting the Service and for fraud prevention and security monitoring.
-If you wish to opt-out of the collection and use of your collection information, you may do so by disabling location services on your mobile device.
+If you wish to opt-out of the collection and use of your location information, you may do so by disabling location services on your mobile device.

 **Device Information:** When you use our online and mobile Services, we may automatically collect information about the type of device you use, for example, the operating system version or the device identifier (or "UDID").